psliwa/PHPPdf/README.markdown

 Complex attributes
 ----------------

+Complex attributes can be set by notation "attributeName.attributeProperty" or "attributeName-attributeProperty" (for example: border.color="black" or border-color="black").

 * border:
     - color: border color
     - style: posible values: solid (solid line), dotted (predefined dotted line) or any definition in the form of integers separated by space